 Carrying out due diligence can be time-consuming and costly, depending on the nature of the transaction.
 However, for certain types of deals, the requirement of due diligence is not something that can be ignored.
 Thorough due diligence can identify weaknesses in a transaction before they harm you or your company.
 Before investing your time and money in any venture, you should know as much about your counterparty as possible.

 There is no one-size-fits-all way to conduct due diligence.
 Some businesses have a set checklist of documents that they want to obtain for every transaction they enter.
 From there, they tailor any other due diligence requests to the specific transaction.
-Other entrepreneurs sit down with their lawyer and look at every transaction with fresh eyes.
+Other entrepreneurs sit down with their attorney and look at every transaction with fresh eyes.

 While there is no single best way to conduct due diligence in business, some best practices include: